 Meet the Expert

-Ayurveda believes that true health is adjusting for everything that modern life throws at us by bringing your body back to how it was when you were born, with the first line of defense in combating imbalances identifying and removing the cause of the imbalances.
+Ayurveda believes that true health is adjusting for everything that modern life throws at us by bringing your body back to how it was when you were born, and that the first line of defense in combating imbalances is identifying and removing the cause of the imbalances.
 “Ayurveda also teaches that healthy digestive fire is the other key to sustained health,” Mangel continues.
-“It attributes 80% of all disease to imbalances of the digestive system and, therefore, much attention is given to its maintenance.”
+“Therefore, much attention is given to its maintenance.”

 To achieve the needed balance and healthy digestion, Mangel explains that Ayurveda encourages us to eat specific foods, herbs and spices which will bring our particular bodies into better balance.
 “It encourages walking in nature and breathing fresh air, easy yoga poses, and meditation,” he says, pointing out that oftentimes recommendations will be different for each person regarding which foods and which lifestyle they should follow in order to find balance.